Be Fertility Aware

 Those interviewed talk briefly about how profit affects healthcare but this doesn’t overwhelm the main messages, and the film is sympathetic to healthcare providers wanting to do the right thing by their patients.

 Even so, this is a brilliant film and beautifully done.
-I'd be delighted if I'd made something half as good.
-Massive congratulations to everyone in the team.
+Watch it!

 An extra safe way to use fertility awareness as contraception.